- What is Social Work?

 This is an excellent, unique opportunity to meet social workers, learn about area social services, connect with other agencies, recruit field students, discover volunteer opportunities, further your employment search, and for agencies to recruit future employees.

-This NON-CE workshop provides information and tips about preparing for the LBSW, LMSW, and LCSW examinations with emphasis placed on Tennessee requirements.
-Information on Virginia and North Carolina licensure provided.
+Description: This non-CE workshop provides information and tips about preparing for the LBSW, LMSW, and LCSW examinations with emphasis placed on Tennessee requirements.

-A special opportunity field luncheon and CEU workshop for current and prospective field instructors and task supervisors.
+Description: This field luncheon is for current and prospective field instructors and task supervisors.
 Limited space available!
-Please reserve your space via the link in your registration confirmation email, if interested. · Questions: firstname.lastname@example.org

 Workshop Registration Fees for Unlimited Number of Sessions

-Free ALL Students, ETSU Field Instructors/Task Supervisors, ETSU Department of Social Work Adjuncts, speakers, and Community Advisory Committee members
+Free: Students, ETSU Field Instructors/Task Supervisors, ETSU Department of Social Work Adjuncts, Speakers, and Community Advisory Committee Members